-When I carried out this research in 2014,
+When I carried out the research of

-I was surprised to learn that Katherine
+the War Memorial names in 2014, I was surprised to learn that Katherine

-Cameron vividly remembered the day at
+Cameron vividly remembered the day

-OverHall Farm when the entire family lined up outside the farmhouse
+at OverHall Farm when the entire family lined up outside the farmhouse

-waiting for the Army cortege to return Katherines body to her parents.
+waiting for the Army cortege to return Katherine's body to her parents.

 It was a very traumatic moment for all the family to see their daughter and sister to their children, being taken into the house in a coffin

 I don't think words can convey, the terrible sense of loss that the family must have felt.

 Talking to Cameron, he found it extremely emotional talking about her final journey to OverHall, as he was obviously very close to his sister.